Openscapes/website/content/blog/vacationing-with-open-science.md

 banner: /img/blog/vacation-2022/grasmere_gate_elowndes_DSCF7411_square.jpeg
 ---

 *I've just taken a 2+ week vacation and truly unplugged.
 While this post seems a bit personal for the Openscapes blog, I wanted to share a bit about how our open science process made it possible, because one of the things we hear often from researchers is that they feel like they can't take vacation - too much rests solely on their shoulders, solely on their laptops.
 And I have felt this way too, which was one reason why time off was a long time coming.
-Taking time off in some ways was an experiment, a stress-test of our workflow, and it had very positive results with everything working more-than smoothly in my absence, room for leadership and grow of others, and me returning feeling fresh.
+Taking time off in some ways was an experiment, a stress-test of our workflow, and it had very positive results with everything working more-than-smoothly in my absence, room for leadership and grow of others, and me returning feeling fresh.
 This post shares a bit about our teamwork and shared workflows setup, as well as some highlights from visiting family in the UK and Italy.*

 ## Open science teamwork and shared systems